ploth/ploth.github.io/_posts/2018-08-23-fwupd-update-firmware-on-linux-automatic.md

 Recently Lenovo has started using Linux Update Firmware Service - short [LVFS](https://fwupd.org/).
 This is very good news!
 This allows you to update your BIOS without an existing Windows installation.
-Of course there are other ways but this is often quite a hassle.
-Due to lack of documentation on how to get it to work in Gentoo, you can follow these steps.
+Of course there are other ways but those are often quite a hassle.
+Due to lack of other documentation on how to get it to work on Gentoo follow the following steps.

 [Supported devices](https://fwupd.org/lvfs/devicelist)